gustavo-hillesheim/dart-code-coverage/README.md

 #### Options

-Even though the base command you do for some people, there are some options to provide flexibility for the user, they are:
+Even though the base command will do for some people, there are some options to provide flexibility for the user, they are:

 - **--showOutput, -o**: This option will show the `dart test` output, so the total output will be something like this:
 <pre>